 NHS Complaints and clarity

-Sky News reported the case of a woman who found out, through the media rather than from the watchdog conducting the investigation, that her husband could have survived his heart attack if he had been treated appropriately.
+The Telegraph newspaper reported that the Department of Health criticised health watchdogs for a lack of transparency and for a failure to keep relatives informed when investigating mistakes made by health professionals.
+Sky News reported the case of a woman who found out, through the media rather than from the health watchdog, that her husband could have survived his heart attack if he had been treated appropriately.

+A lot of people who have concerns find it difficult to write a letter of complaint.
 Some find that they do not get answers to the questions they have about their care.
 Some people also find that the issues they have raised about their medical care are not even investigated.
 The complaints process can be lengthy and daunting.

-At Oliver & Co, we are unique in that the head of our Clinical Negligence department, Linda Schermer, is a qualified doctor as well as a qualified solicitor.
-We, therefore, benefit from in-house medical knowledge and are able to get to grips with your claim and locate any areas of negligent care quickly.
+At Oliver & Co, we are unique in that the head of our Clinical Negligence department, Linda Schermer-Jones, is a qualified doctor as well as a qualified solicitor.
+We therefore, benefit from in-house medical knowledge and are able to assess your claim and locate any areas of negligent care quickly.

 If you would like advice on whether you have a potential clinical negligence claim or seek assistance with drafting a letter of complaint, please contact us on 01244 354688.
 Please note that there are legal time limits in place for starting a claim for compensation, and our specialist clinical negligence solicitors will be able to advise you specifically on the facts of your own case.

 Call and speak to a member of our team on 01244 312306